c0d3nh4ck/CTF-Writeups/redpwnCTF 2020/crypto/pseudo-key/README.md

 - **there are many possible keys :-**

-> For example an a in the pseudo-key can correspond to an a in the actual key, as a = 0 and 0 * 2 = 0 (mod 26) or it could correspond to an n as n = 13 and 13 * 2 = 26 = 0 (mod 26)
+For example an 'a' in the pseudo-key can correspond to an 'a' in the actual key, as a = 0 and 0 * 2 = 0 (mod 26) or it could correspond to an n as n = 13 and 13 * 2 = 26 = 0 (mod 26).

-> So for each possible key and for each index there are two possibilities, the actual key is human-readable (i.e. should make sense, not a bunch of random chars)
+So for each possible key and for each index there are two possibilities, the actual key is human-readable (i.e. should make sense, not a bunch of random chars)

 - **script to find one of possible indices of the key**